Macao Polytechnic University

+Macao Polytechnic University (MPU) is a public university in Sé, Macau.
+It was established in 1981.

 History

 Macao Polytechnic University was formerly known as the Polytechnic Institute of the University of East Asia.
-Following the splitting of the University of East Asia into three, the Macao Polytechnic University was established in 1991, comprising a number of schools with a long history of public education operation, including the Technical School of the Chinese Affairs Bureau, the Public Administration Training Centre, the Academy of Visual Arts and the Technical School of the Health Bureau.
+Following the splitting of the University of East Asia into three, the Macao Polytechnic Institute was established in 1991, comprising a number of schools with a long history of public education operation, including the Technical School of the Chinese Affairs Bureau, the Public Administration Training Centre, the Academy of Visual Arts and the Technical School of the Health Bureau.

 Prior to 1998 the school's central building used to house the Liceu de Macau, a public Portuguese-curriculum secondary school.

-On 16 November2021, the Chief Executive of MSAR, Ho Iat-seng, delivered the Policy Address of the Government of the MSAR for the financial year 2022, announcing that the Institute will be renamed the Macao Polytechnic University.
+On 16 November 2021, the Chief Executive of MSAR, Ho Iat-seng, delivered the Policy Address of the Government of the MSAR for the financial year 2022, announcing that the institute will be renamed the Macao Polytechnic University.
 On 1 March 2022, the Macao Polytechnic Institute was officially renamed as Macao Polytechnic University.

-General Information
+General information

-There are about 5,000 full-time degree programme students at MPU.
+There are about 6,000 full-time degree programme students at MPU.
 Every year, MPU offers various types of training programmes with attendance of over 10,000 people at all levels.
 Moreover, MPU offers Master's and Doctorate degree programmes in collaboration with the University of California, Los Angeles (UCLA), Queen Mary University of London, University of Lisbon, University of Coimbra, Polytechnic Institute of Leiria, Monash University, University of Bologna, Peking University, Beijing Language and Culture University, Beijing Sport University, Chinese Academy of Governance, China Central Academy of Fine Arts, Shanghai University of Sport, Sun Yat-sen University, Chung Shan Medical University, Taiwan University of Arts, Chinese Culture University, Hong Kong Polytechnic University, Hong Kong Baptist University, and others.